-A firewall is not simply a set of hardware components such as a router, host computer, some combination of these that provides security to a network, rather it is an proach to security.
-It helps implement a larger corporate security policy that defines services and access to be permitted.
-Consequently, the various ways of configuring equipment that compose a firewall system will depend upon a site's particular security policy, budget and overall operation.
+A firewall is not simply a set of hardware components such as a router, host computer, or some combination of these that provides security to a network, rather it is an approach to security.
+It helps implement a larger corporate security policy that defines the services and access to be permitted.
+Consequently, the various ways of configuring the equipment that compose a firewall system will depend upon a site's particular security policy, budget and overall operation.

 There are a number of definitions of a firewall.
-For example, a firewall can be defined a barrier between two networks that is used as a mechanism to protect an internal, called the trusted network, from an external network, called the untrusted work."
-A firewall system is usually located at a point at which protected internal work and a public network, such as the Internet, connect (see Figure 4.1.).
+For example, a firewall can be defined as "a barrier between two networks that is used as a mechanism to protect an internal, often called the trusted network, from an external network, called the untrusted network."
+A firewall system is usually located at a point at which protected internal network and a public network, such as the Internet, connect (see Figure 4.1.).

-main function of a firewall is to centralize access control at the Internet meetion.
-With this in mind it is clear that a firewall simplifies security management, network security is consolidated on the firewall system rather than being method to every host in the entire private network.
-It can also be used to completely the users on the private network from the external network.
+The main function of a firewall is to centralize access control at the Internet connection.
+With this in mind it is clear that a firewall simplifies security management, since network security is consolidated on the firewall system rather than being distributed to every host in the entire private network.
+It can also be used to completely 'hide' the users on the private network from the external network.

-firewall system is responsible for allowing access for authorized individuals and at some time for shielding a site from protocols and services that can be abused from outside the private network.
-Thus rules, specified by the private network instrator, defining authorized traffic should be defined to the firewall and enforced Any traffic not specifically authorized according to these rules must be blocked by frewall.
+The firewall system is responsible for allowing access for authorized individuals and at the same time for shielding a site from protocols and services that can be abused from hosts outside the private network.
+Thus rules, specified by the private network administrator, defining authorized traffic should be defined to the firewall and enforced by it.
+Any traffic not specifically authorized according to these rules must be blocked by the firewall.
 Of course, for a firewall to be effective, all traffic to and from the Internet must pass through the firewall, where it can be examined.
 The firewall itself should also be secure and immune to penetration [35].